SFDO-Tooling/CumulusCI/docs/cumulusci_flow.rst

 Orphaned Branches
 -----------------
-If you have both a parent and a child branch, and the parent is deleted, this creates orphaned branch.
+If you have both a parent and a child branch, and the parent is deleted, this creates an orphaned branch.
 Orphaned branches do not receive any auto-merges from any branches.
 You can rename an orphaned branch to include the ``feature/`` prefix and contain no double underscores ('__') to begin receiving merges from the main branch again.